 How do you see if you have a warrant in Michigan?

 It is challenging to determine if you have a warrant.
 It is best to consult with an experienced criminal defense lawyer who has the resources to help you.

 How do you find out if I have a warrant?

 Typically, you find out you have a warrant when you come in contact with a police officer, and they arrest you.
 It is better to seek legal counsel and proactively deal with a warrant rather than wait to be taken into custody.

 A bench warrant is an arrest warrant issued by a judge when a defendant fails to appear for a court hearing.

 What happens if you don’t show up to court?

 If you fail to show up for a court hearing, the judge will adjourn the hearing or issue a bench warrant.
 In most cases, the judge issues a warrant.

 You Need a Top-Rated, Highly-Respected Criminal Defense Attorney with You When You Turn Yourself In

-The dedicated, experienced and zealous defense attorneys at LEWIS & DICKSTEIN, P.L.L.C. have successfully represented thousands of clients on felony and misdemeanor charges in Oakland, Macomb, Wayne, Washtenaw, and Livingston Counties and throughout Southeastern Michigan.
+The dedicated, experienced, and zealous defense attorneys at LEWIS & DICKSTEIN, P.L.L.C. have successfully represented thousands of clients on felony and misdemeanor charges in Oakland, Macomb, Wayne, Washtenaw, and Livingston Counties, and throughout Southeastern Michigan.
 We have a well-earned reputation for providing the highest quality defense and aggressive representation, while showing empathy and care for each client.
-Call us today at (248) 263-6800 or complete a Request for Assistance Form and we will promptly contact you.
+If you have a warrant and want it set aside, we can help you.